 Part Six Numbering of International Registrations

-Section 16: Numbering Following Partial Change in Ownership
+Section 16: Numbering Following Division or Partial Change in Ownership

-(a) Assignment or other transfer of the international registration in respect of only some of the goods and services or only some of the designated Contracting Parties shall be recorded in the International Register under the number of the international registration of which a part has been assigned or otherwise transferred.
+(a) The separate international registration resulting from the recording of partial change in ownership or division shall bear the number of the international registration of which a part has changed in ownership or been divided, followed by a capital letter.

-(b) Any assigned or otherwise transferred part shall be cancelled under the number of the said international registration and recorded as a separate international registration.
-The separate international registration shall bear the number of the registration of which a part has been assigned or otherwise transferred, together with a capital letter.
+(b) [Deleted]

 Section 17: Numbering Following Merger of International Registrations

-The international registration resulting from the merger of international registrations in accordance with Rule 27(3) shall bear the number of the international registration of which a part had been assigned or otherwise transferred together, where applicable, with a capital letter.
+The international registration resulting from the merger of international registrations in accordance with Rule 27ter shall bear the number of the international registration of which a part had changed in ownership or been divided , followed, where applicable, by a capital letter.

 […]